fresheneesz/asyncFuture/README.md

 Changelog
 ========

+* 0.1.10 - fixing another (i think the last) related bug where finally was being called before a future returned by a previous `then` callback was resolved
 * 0.1.9 - fixing related bug with futures returned from a `then` callback, where exceptions weren't being properly propogated
 * 0.1.8 - fixing bug with the `done` method when a future with an error is returned from a `then` callback